jonespm/SI664-docs/install/mac-brew_python_django_mysql-install.md

 Then create a `my.cnf` options file using nano.

-:warn: you must start nano using `sudo` to ensure you have the proper write permissions.
+:warning: You must start nano using `sudo` to ensure you have the proper write permissions.

 ```commandline
 kathrada:mysql arwhyte$ sudo nano my.cnf